DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Introduction

-Existing universal optimization algorithms either rely on line search~\citep{nesterov14_universal_grad_methods,grimmer22_optim_univer_first_order_method}, bisection subroutines~\citep{carmon22_makin_sgd_param_free}, or are not parameter-free~\citep{hazan19_revis_polyak_step_size,levy18_onlin_adapt_method_univer_accel,kavis19_unixg}.
+Existing universal variants of gradient descent either rely on line search~\citep{nesterov14_universal_grad_methods,grimmer22_optim_univer_first_order_method}, bisection subroutines~\citep{carmon22_makin_sgd_param_free}, or are not parameter-free~\citep{hazan19_revis_polyak_step_size,levy18_onlin_adapt_method_univer_accel,kavis19_unixg}.
 Line search algorithms are theoretically strong, achieving the optimal convergence rates in both the nonsmooth and smooth settings with only an extra log factor.
-Through an elegant application of bisection search, \citet{carmon22_makin_sgd_param_free} design a parameter-free method whose convergence is only double-logarithmically worse than gradient descent.
-However, this method is not doing .
-Therefore, we seek a universal, parameter-free method for \eqref{eq:opt} with \textbf{no search subroutines.}
+Through an elegant application of bisection search, \citet{carmon22_makin_sgd_param_free} design a parameter-free method whose convergence is only double-logarithmically worse than gradient descent with known problem parameters.
+However, this method requires resets, i.e.\ restarting the optimization process many times, which can be very expensive in practice.
+Therefore, we seek a universal, parameter-free gradient descent method for \eqref{eq:opt} with \textbf{no search subroutines.}

-A secondary goal of our investigation is to develop better understanding of the practical performance of gradient normalization-based adaptive methods (like AdaGrad, Adam, DoG~\citep{ivgi23_dog_is_sgds_best_frien}, and our proposed algorithm DoWG).
-The key mechanism behind such methods is that they normalize the gradient by a running estimate of the gradient norms.
-Indeed, just incorporating current-gradient normalization alone into gradient descent closes much of the gap between vanilla GD and adaptive methods~\citep{kunstner23_noise}.
-Both adaptive methods and normalized gradient descent empirically show the ability to adapt to the local geometry of the problem, especially compared to plain (stochastic) gradient descent~\citep{pan22_adam_sgd}.
-Therefore, understanding the adaptivity of normalized gradient descent may help explain some of the success of the AdaGrad family of methods.